hyryel/com.unity.multiplayer.docs/mppm/player-tags/player-tags-configure.md

 description: Set up Player Tags to use them to configure the player actions.
 ---

 Player Tags don't do anything until you configure them.
-To configure a player tag, do the following:
+To configure a Player Tag, do the following:

 1. Use `CurrentPlayer.ReadOnlyTags()` to target the Player Tag in a script.
 2. Attach the script to a [NetworkObject](https://docs-multiplayer.unity3d.com/netcode/current/basics/networkobject/), for example, the **Player**.